BackSlasher/blog.backslasher.net/content/investigating-repeatedly-locked-out-users.md

 ### 2. Search DC security logs for audit logon failures with that user
 If you have enterprise event collection, use it.
-If you don't (or prefer that hardcore version), you have 3 ways to
+If you don't (or prefer the hardcore version), you have 3 ways to
 filter:

 1. Filter every one of your DCs' logs with the following criteria:

-    - Logged (time): *The smallest time range you can afford.
-I usually take 15 minutes *
+    - Logged (time): The smallest time range you can afford.
+I usually take 15 minutes
     - Event Logs: `Security`
     - Event Sources: `Microsoft Windows security auditing.` (this dot is actually there)
     - Task Category: `Logon, Kerberos Service Ticket Operations, Kerberos Authentication Service`